Debrup-61/ACO-GA/README.md

-# ACO-GA

-ANT COLONY OPTIMIZATION FOR SOLVING TSP
+# ANT COLONY OPTIMIZATION

-WE USE ROULETTE WHEEL SELECTION TO CHOOSE A PATH
+This repository solves the Ant-Colony Optimization Problem using the nature-inspired Ant-Colony Optimization Problem.

 HYPERPARAMETERS:

-NO OF ITERATIONS
-POPULATION SIZE
+No of Itearations
+Population Size